davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 Because we have a 1:1 relationship between JavaScript component and pattern, we should be able to support HTTP/2 delivery of individual JavaScript assets, only providing what is required to the client (once we've upgraded our CDN).

 ### JavaScript testing
-{:.no_toc}

 We test in the browser using the tripod of the [mocha](https://mochajs.org/) test framework, the [chai](http://chaijs.com/) assertion library, and with [sinon](http://sinonjs.org/) for providing spies, mocks and stubs.
-At the moment we're using phantomjs as the local test environment, but now that's not under active maintenance we're looking to switch to using puppeteer with headless Chrome.
+At the moment we're using phantomjs as the test environment, but now that's not under active maintenance we're looking to switch to using puppeteer with headless Chrome.

 For each pattern under test there are two files: the spec file and the fixture file.
 The spec file is the file that contains the tests.
 The fixture file is an HTML file that contains the HTML of the pattern under test.
 This is obtained by finding the pattern's compiled HTML file as generated by PatternLab, and manually copying out the relavent code.
 We've found that keeping the test fixtures up to date can be difficult because it takes a developer to remember to do this every time the pattern's source or source-generating JavaScript is updated.